Nouser757/everyone-explodes/README.md

 # everyone-explodes
- a (mostly) text-based solver for many KTaNE modules, written in Python\
+ a (mostly) text-based solver for many KTaNE modules, written in Python.\
+ \
  run `ktmain.py` to start